busattams/bootstrap-site/README.md

-# Website using Bootstrap and Slick Slide
+# Website using Bootstrap
+Layout built from scratch.
 You can access it on https://busattams.github.io/bootstrap-site/